Chairman of the Board of Directors and Chief Executive Officer, Prologis

 Former Global Head of Corporate Real Estate Services, Deutsche Bank AG London

 Christine Garvey became a trustee of ProLogis in 2005 and a member of the Prologis board upon the completion of the merger with AMB Property Corporation in 2011.
-In her current role as a board member, she serves on the audit committee.
+In her current role as a board member, she serves on the audit committee as well as the governance and nomination committee.
 She was a consultant to Deutsche Bank AG from 2004 to 2006.
 From 2001 to 2004, Ms. Garvey served as the global head of corporate real estate services at Deutsche Bank AG London.
 Prior to this, Ms. Garvey served as group executive vice president at Bank of America.
 From 1999 to 2001, Ms. Garvey served as vice president, worldwide real estate and workplace resources at Cisco Systems, Inc. Ms. Garvey was a member of the board of directors of Hilton Hotels Corporation from 2005 to 2007 and was a member of Catellus Development Corporation’s board of directors from 1995 to 2005.
 She currently serves on the boards of HCP, Inc., Toll Brothers, Inc., and UnionBanCal Corporation, a wholly-owned subsidiary of the Bank of Tokyo-Mitsubishi.

 Ms. Garvey holds a J.D. degree from Suffolk University Law School and a Bachelor of Arts, with distinction, from Immaculate Heart College in Los Angeles.